ag143/workshop/PowerBI/notes_error.md

 N.B.
 You can't meet the goal by duplicating data or loading additional data.
 Solution: You should create a calculated table, then you create a measure that uses the new table.
 Does this solution resolve the issue?
 - No (because of duplicated data)

+You plan to create measures to count both the number of Enrollments by [AttendanceDate] and the Enrollments by [StartingDate].
+N.B.
+You can't meet the goal by duplicating data or loading additional data.
+Solution: You create measures that use the following functions: CALCULATE, COUNT, and **FILTER** DAX function.
+Does this solution resolve the issue?
+- Yes.(filter('Enrollments', 'Enrollments'[StartingDate]='Date'[Date]))
+- Another way: USERELATIONSHIP

 create a calculated column that shows the day's difference between the order reception and the order shipping
 - DATEDIFF